| | |

 Bratislava may not be the most popular European city break, but in my opinion, that is precisely what makes Bratislava so special.

-There are no hordes of tourists, no organised pub crawls and gimmicky beer baths, and only a few stores selling overpriced tourist crap.
+There are no hordes of tourists, no gimmicky beer baths, and only a few stores selling overpriced tourist tat.

 If you visit Bratislava, you will be visiting a working Slovakian city, and you will enjoy a truly Slovakian experience.

-Bratislava may not be the destination for you if you want to plan a stag do, but if you want to feast on hearty local grub, drink litres of beer in cosy candlelit pubs and sip coffee in Viennese-style cafes on cobbled streets, then perhaps Bratislava is the place for you.
+Bratislava may not be the destination for you if you want to plan a stag do, but if you want to feast on hearty local grub, drink litres of beer in cosy candlelit pubs and sip coffee in Viennese-style cafes on cobbled streets, you’ll fall in love with Bratislava.

 If you liked this article and would like to support my work, please click the button above to donate a couple of bucks and buy me a coffee.
 The ad revenue that I receive on this website is minimal, so support from my readers enables me to keep creating content that you (hopefully!) love to read.